Wednesday Sector Leaders: Healthcare, Utilities

-The best performing sector as of midday Wednesday is the Healthcare sector, higher by 2.1%.
-Within that group, Moderna Inc (Symbol: MRNA) and DaVita Inc (Symbol: DVA) are two large stocks leading the way, showing a gain of 7.4% and 5.8%, respectively.
-Among healthcare ETFs, one ETF following the sector is the Health Care Select Sector SPDR ETF (Symbol: XLV), which is up 2.4% on the day, and down 10.21% year-to-date.
-Moderna Inc, meanwhile, is down 45.03% year-to-date, and DaVita Inc, is down 29.26% year-to-date.
-Combined, MRNA and DVA make up approximately 1.1% of the underlying holdings of XLV.
+In afternoon trading on Wednesday, Healthcare stocks are the best performing sector, up 1.1%.
+Within that group, Idexx Laboratories, Inc. (Symbol: IDXX) and Molina Healthcare Inc (Symbol: MOH) are two large stocks leading the way, showing a gain of 3.4% and 3.4%, respectively.
+Among healthcare ETFs, one ETF following the sector is the Health Care Select Sector SPDR ETF (Symbol: XLV), which is up 1.2% on the day, and down 7.80% year-to-date.
+Idexx Laboratories, Inc., meanwhile, is down 45.14% year-to-date, and Molina Healthcare Inc, is down 11.54% year-to-date.
+Combined, IDXX and MOH make up approximately 0.9% of the underlying holdings of XLV.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom:

 Here's a snapshot of how the S&P 500 components within the various sectors are faring in afternoon trading on Wednesday.
-As you can see, seven sectors are up on the day, while two sectors are down.
+As you can see, two sectors are up on the day, while seven sectors are down.

 |Sector